anathkantonda/portfolio/README.md

-My portfolio with mini projects I am proud to show :).
+My portfolio with mini projects I work on and am proud to show :).